 Additionally, with the Master’s qualification, you will have the enhanced skills and attributes required to strategically influence workforce planning developments and be equipped to provide evidenced-based, quality services within and beyond statutory sectors.
 This ensures your readiness for current and future practice, whatever direction you may decide to take.

-SQA Higher: BBBC to include English (or a written subject requiring the use of English).
+SQA Higher: BBBC to include English (or a written subject requiring the use of English) and one from a science or humanities subject.
 Maths and a science subject are required at National 5 level grade B or above if not held at Higher.

-GCE A Level: BCC to include English (or a written subject requiring the use of English).
+GCE A Level: BCC to include English (or a written subject requiring the use of English) and one from a science or humanities subject.
 Maths and a science subject are required at GCSE grade 6/B or above if not held at A Level.

-Irish Leaving Certificate Higher: H2H3H3H3 to include English (or a written subject requiring the use of English).
+Irish Leaving Certificate Higher: H2H3H3H3 to include English (or a written subject requiring the use of English) and one from a science or humanities subject.
 Maths and a science subject are required at grade O2 if not held at Higher.

-IB Diploma: 27 to include Higher Level English (or a written subject requiring the use of English).
+IB Diploma: 27 to include Higher Level English (or a written subject requiring the use of English) and one from a science or humanities subject.
 Maths and a science subject are required at Standard Level grade 4 if not held at Higher.

 We welcome applications from those with equivalent qualifications to those stated, including SVQs/NVQs, access programmes and overseas qualifications.
 Applications from students with non-standard qualifications or work experience will be considered on an individual basis.